exploring self-realization, sacred personhood, and full humanity

 The popular concept of an "eternal Hell-fire" is a fairy-tale, a total fabrication, a propaganda tool.

 The reality is utterly different.
-The universe is not about punishment but education.
+Again, the universe is not about punishment but education.
 Allow me to make clear the final word on this entire discussion: There is nothing to be afraid of regarding crossing over into the next world.

 Old Man River